Life in the Extreme

 (2) During their field trip students will visit three habitats: lava flow cracks, lava tube cave and a cinder flat.
 Follow links to display each habitat type in the classroom and ask students to formulate some questions or hypotheses they hope to answer or test during their visit to the three habitats, for example:

 - Which habitat supports the greatest diversity of life and why?
-Students will find that Cinder gardens show the greatest diversity, largely because there is more soil (growth medium) and lose material like cinders that can be easily penetrated by plants to find nutrients and water.
+Students will find that Cinder gardens show the greatest diversity, largely because there is more soil (growth medium) and loose material like cinders that can be easily penetrated by plants to find nutrients and water.
 In turn the greater diversity of plants provides for a greater diversity of animal life.
 (Plant Life, Animal Life, Geology/Hydrology/Climate are all interrelated.)

 - Is there a good or poor relationship between crack width and crack depth on the lava flow visited?
 The lava flow site visited does not show a good relationship between crack width and depth, but students should graph their data to find this out—see next question.